 The internet has been the great disrupter for over 20 years now.
 But the greatest effects of the worldwide network we’ve come to depend on are yet to be seen.
-This article points to one — and it’s a big one.
-In the borderless world that the tech companies have created — a virtual, but no less real one — is a new economy being built by lives that are lived on devices.
-And this economy is funneling real money in ways that we may not have expected or want.
-Check out how the success of Pokemon Go illustrates some economic realities that we’re dealing with today.
+This article points to one — and it’s big.

 Read full article: http://cnb.cx/29BadMX

-Everyone is talking about the shift to mobile devices.
-We can expect changes in the way business is done and how people get information as smartphones and tablets continue to proliferate.
-This article points to three strategic problems that businesses must solve as workforces become more mobile.
+Everyone is talking about the shift to mobile.
+We can expect changes in how we do business and get information as smartphones and tablets proliferate.
+This article points to three strategic problems businesses must solve as workforces become more mobile.

 Just as the internet fundamentally changed consumer behaviour and the way we do business in the 1990s, the continued rise of mobile is set to be a major disruptive force over the next decade … That is backed up by a recent Gartner survey of 2,000 chief information officers (CIOs) worldwide, with 70% putting mobile top of the list ahead of other trends such as big data, social media and cloud computing as the technology that will disrupt established business models most for the next 10 years.

-There are many benefits, mostly economic, that will drive the spread of mobile technology.
-In our own businesses, it’s a good time to develop strategies to meet our customers and partners when they’re on the go.
+Many economic benefits will drive the spread of mobile technology.
+For our businesses, it’s an excellent time to develop strategies to connect with customers and partners when they’re on the go.

 Read full article: http://linkd.in/130cV6a